chockalingam-a/URL-Shortener-Backend/readme.md

 ## Features
 - **Create Short URL**: Convert a long URL into a shortened version.
 - **Fetch Original URL**: Retrieve the original long URL using the short ID.
+- **Rate Limiter**: Ensures that users can make a maximum of 50 requests within a 15-minute window.

 ## Temporary Storage
 The data is temporarily stored in an in-memory array: